Home Cruise lines Holland America Line South America Zaandam Buenos Aires Saturday, February 13, 2027

 Buenos Aires

-Buenos Aires, located along the banks of Rio de la Plata, is the capital of Argentina.
-In this city history, tradition, culture and modernity are perfectly mixed together creating a unique and not to be missed landscape and atmosphere suitable for everyone's needs and taste, even the most extravagant ones.
-The history of the city has been mainly characterized by foreign invasions, immigrations, many coups d'état and the phenomenon of desaparecidos that left behind signs that are still visible today.
+A well-known city in Latin America, Buenos Aires, located along the banks of the Rio de la Plata, is the capital of Argentina.
+In this city history, tradition, culture and modernity blend perfectly creating a unique and unmissable landscape and atmosphere suitable for all tastes of all, even the most extravagant.
+The history of the city has been mainly characterized by foreign invasions, immigration, various coups and the sad phenomenon of the desaparecidos who have left indelible marks and, still today, recognizable.
+Walking through the different barrios, administrative subdivisions of the city, it is possible to see with your own eyes the signs of these phenomena and immerse yourself in its rich history.

 Rich History of Buenos Aires